vsuo/03-Getting-and-Cleaning-Data/CodeBook.md

-DATA DICTIONARY - Smartphones Data Set
+#2DATA DICTIONARY - Smartphones Data Set

 This dataset for this project is broken into two sets 1) training data (~70%) and 2) test data (~30%).
 All variables for each set is described below.